digital-explorers-2/budget-buddy/README.md

 - Pauline Wang'ombe

 # FUNCTIONALITIES

 - Sign up and log in securely
+- Log expenses with details like date, category, amount, and description